krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 -jar first-application/target/first-application-0.0.1-SNAPSHOT.jar
 ```

-In the other console lets do:
+In the other console, let’s do the following:

 ```shell
 ab -n 10000 -c 4 http://localhost:8081/examples/leak/do-leak